SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.PortSettings.SkipCertificateVerification.Disabled.md

 # Disabled element

-Specifies whether the DataMiner interface can be used to configure if the SSL/TLS certificate verification is skipped.
+Specifies whether the DataMiner user interface can be used to configure if the SSL/TLS certificate verification is skipped.

 ## Type